samarthkulshrestha/blockrypt/README.md

-"The fastest way to learn how blockchains work is to build one", says [Hackernoon](https://hackernoon.com/). **Blockrypt** is a blockchain that I built purely to understand how blockchains work.
+"The fastest way to learn how blockchains work is to build one", says [Hackernoon](https://hackernoon.com/). **Blockrypt** is a blockchain that I built to understand how blockchains function.

+A blockchain is an immutable, sequential chain of records called Blocks.
+They can contain transactions, files or any data you like, really.
+But the important thing is that they’re chained together using hashes.

 ## Requirements